gor181/courses-intro-to-sql/chapter1.md

 - Kanye West
 - Biggie Smalls
 - 50 Cent
-- Jay Z
-- Eminem
+- Edited this on github

 `@hint`
 Look at the `people` tab under the editor! asdf adf